riskfuel/k8s-mig-operator/README.md

 ## Capabilities

-- [x] deleting gpu instances if they are not requested by the operator (along with their comp instances)
+- [x] delete gpu instances if they are not requested by the operator
-- [x] creating missing gpu instances
+  - also removes any comp instances on the gpu instance
-- [x] deleting compute instances
+- [x] create missing gpu instances
-- [x] creating compute instances
+- [x] delete compute instances
-- [x] toggling mig for a gpu (requires reboot currently)
+- [x] create compute instances
-- [] identify which pods need to be killed to gracefully destroy instances
+- [x] toggle mig for a gpu (requires reboot/reset currently)

 ## Contributing